 The U.S. response to the illicit trade has continued to strengthen in recent years and even months, as more evidence has become available on the threat cultural racketeering poses to our national security and economic integrity.
 This interactive timeline provides a detailed history of U.S. import restrictions, demonstrating how we got to where we are today.

-Cultural property agreements (CPAs) between the United States and foreign governments are important tools to combat cultural racketeering.
-Under U.S. and international law, the United States can join CPAs to prevent looted and stolen antiquities and artifacts from entering the American art market, fighting the illicit trade while allowing the legal trade to continue and even thrive.
+Cultural Property Agreements (CPAs) between the United States and foreign governments help to stop criminal activity at US borders by keeping looted and stolen art and artifacts out of American markets.
+Under US and international law, the United States can join CPAs to prevent looted and stolen antiquities and artifacts from entering the American art market, fighting the illicit trade while allowing the legal trade to continue and even thrive.

 Click on the frequently asked questions below to learn more about these agreements, why they are important, and how they are achieved.